-In addition, portfolio management involves management in providing recommendations to the Management Company for voting at general meetings of portfolio companies and for exposures.
+In addition, portfolio management involves management in providing recommendations to the investment management company for voting at general meetings of portfolio companies and for exposures.
 Such engagement will be achieved by portfolio management, but not on behalf of the Fund.